 Career Connections Program.
 This career exploration course is a unique opportunity for students to be meet with professionals in career fields of interest to the student.
 Through informational interviews and networking opportunities, students learn about the job and gather advice about how to succeed in the field.
 The course also addresses résumé and cover letter writing and interviewing.

-Career Development Internship Program (CDIP).
-This program offers students academic credit for engaging in supervised, preprofessional, career-related learning experiences.
+Go Intern!
+Program.
+This program (formerly the Career Development Internship Program) offers students academic credit for engaging in supervised, preprofessional, career-related learning experiences.
 Students gain professional experience, develop skills, explore career fields, and contribute to the goals of their internship site, all while earning credit.

-Career Fairs.
+Career Fairs and Events.
 The Career Center brings representatives from local, national, and international companies and organizations to career and internship fairs throughout the academic year.
 Attending career fairs, employer presentations, and industry panels can clarify for students specifics about potential careers and employer expectations.

 Direct involvement in a part-time job, class project, internship, or practicum can provide insight into potential careers.
 These experiences strengthen skills, improve employment potential, and help to confirm career direction.
 The Career Center can help students to facilitate these experiences.